kjsp507/4180-Project-Spring-2023/README.md

 ## Project Description

-Internet of Things device for controlling various features of a smart home, to be used in a similar way to a Google Home or Alexa, and downscaled feasibly.
-While navigating this project we referred to the goal we initially established, which was to create a device with a multitude of useful functionalities that could be used in a simple way.
+Internet of Things device for controlling various features of a smart home, to be used in a similar way to a Google Home or Alexa.
+Downscaled feasibly.
+While navigating this project we referred to the goal we initially established which was to create a device with a multitude of useful functionalities that could be used in a simple way.

 ## Project Overview
  The features of the home control system are summaries in figure 1.